Local Impact Funds

 Grassroots projects that connect your local community

-A grassroots project is born from the community, shaped by the community, and shared with the community — and its whole purpose is to create ways to encourage better connection in your neighbourhood.
+A grassroots project is created by locals, for locals, bringing the community together — and its whole purpose is to create ways to encourage better connection in your neighbourhood.
 Grassroots projects are doable ideas that create visible impact in the short term.
-They're practical enough to get started without huge resources, and meaningful enough that you'll see the difference they make in your community relatively quickly.
+They're practical enough to get started without huge resources, and meaningful enough that you'll see the difference they make in your community.

 Projects could look like (but are not limited to):